moyamartin/bms_unr/README.md

 <img src='assets/LOGO-UNR-NEGRO.png' width='100' align='right'>
 </div>

-# Battery Management System for small and medium Electrical Vehicles
+# Battery Management System for Electrical Vehicles

 This repo contains the final project of @lusho2206, @fededc88 and @moymartin needed to finish the Bachelor degree in Electrical Engineering from the [Faculty